wejdanbab10/Linux-Server-Configuration/README.md

 $ sudo apt-get install postgresql postgresql-contrib<br/>

 # Summary of configurations made
-Go to the .ssh file
+Go to the .ssh file <br/>
-Download the .pem file and move it to the .ssh folder Type $ chmod 600 ~/.ssh/udacity.pem in the termenal to securing the key Type $ ssh -i ~/.ssh/udacity.pem ubuntu@3.17.74.105 to log into the server as the user ubuntu Type $ sudo adduser grader to create new user called grader Type $ sudo nano /etc/sudoers.d/grader to give the grader superuser privileges
+Download the .pem file and move it to the .ssh folder<br/>
+Type $ chmod 600 ~/.ssh/udacity.pem in the termenal to securing the key<br/>
+Type $ ssh -i ~/.ssh/udacity.pem ubuntu@3.17.74.105 to log into the server as the user ubuntu<br/>
+Type $ sudo adduser grader to create new user called grader<br/>
+Type $ sudo nano /etc/sudoers.d/grader to give the grader superuser privileges<br/>
+Upgrading the current packages by typeing $ sudo apt-get update<br/>
+$ sudo apt-get upgrade<br/>
+$ sudo apt-get dist-upgrade<br/>

 # Resources